moroojigit/CNF-NET-Based-FS/README.md

 Our codes are evaluated under python 3.7

 # How to run
-1. Firstly, run Data_Generator.py.
+1. run Data_Generator.py to generate data and targets.
-2.
+2. run SFS_code.py to select the best features.
+3. run Run_iterate.py to train, validate, and test CNF-NET.
+4.